durrantlab/POVME/README.md

 ## 9. Remove points outside the receptor's convex hull

-POVME 2.0 introduces an optional new feature for removing points that lie entirely outside the binding pocket.
+POVME 2.0 introduced an optional new feature for removing points that lie entirely outside the binding pocket.
 Specifically, the gift-wrapping algorithm is used in combination with the Akl-Toussaint heuristic to define the convex hull of receptor atoms near the user-defined inclusion region.
 Any points that